danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-url-encoding-strings-in-swift.md

 // => "Hello,%20world%20&%20beyond!"
 ```

 However, this will not perform a complete encoding.
-If the string contains `&` for instance, that character will remain unchanged and mess up things if the string should be used as query parameters.
+If a string contains `&` for instance, it remains unchanged and mess up things if the string should be used as query parameters.

 To solve this, we need to replace all `&` with their url encoded form, `%26`: